-This VMware service offers more than one deployment mode, as depicted above.
+The VMware Horizon services encompass various deployment modes.
 This document applies when you are using the Horizon Cloud Administration Console to work with the following items:

 - VMware Horizon® 7 pods that you installed on-premises and then connected to Horizon Cloud

 - VMware Horizon 7 pods that you manually installed in your VMware Cloud™ on AWS SDDC and then connected to Horizon Cloud.